loomchild/bountyfunding/README.md

 		cd plugin/trac
 		./setup.py develop -mxd <trac_home>/plugins
-* Since the API does not offer any security layer, it is necessary to run it behind a firewall.
-* When Trac and API tickets become out of sync (due to manual modification, temporary API downtime, etc.), go to the following URL: http://\<trac_url\>/bountyfunding/sync - this will refresh local Trac cache.
+* When Trac and BountyFunding webapp tickets become out of sync (due to manual modification, temporary webapp downtime, etc.), go to the following URL: http://\<trac_url\>/bountyfunding/sync - this will refresh local Trac cache.
 This operation will be automated in the future.